 What is PRIVO?

-PRIVO is a third-party privacy solutions provider that CompTIA uses to securely collect Verifiable Parental Consent (VPC) for learners under the age of 18.
+PRIVO is a third-party privacy solutions provider that CompTIA uses to securely collect Verifiable Parental Consent (VPC) for learners under the age of 13.

 PRIVO is an FTC-approved COPPA Safe Harbor organization and manages the parental consent and adult verification process on behalf of CompTIA.

-Why is PRIVO required for minor learners?
+Why is PRIVO required for minor learners (under the age of 13)?

 What is the instructor’s role in the PRIVO process?